PolaricServer/Polaric-Core/README.md

 ## Getting started
 To build and install it (locally) use 'mvn package' and 'mvn install'.
 Then it is rather straightforward to add it as a dependency in (maven) pom.xml.
 We plan to publish it in the maven central.

-We hope to come with some more documentation on how to create application based on arctic-core along with a simple example.
+We hope to come with some more documentation on how to create server-applications based on *arctic-core* along with a simple example.
 More info will come.
 Interested?
 Stay tuned.
 Feel free to participate.